The Top 10 Most Popular Songs of 1970

 1970: The Year of the Whale

-Whale song also prompted the ST:TOS 1986 film The Voyage Home.
-Two whales, George and Gracie, saved the world of the 23rd Century in that one, with help from Scottie and the Captain.
-Not only environmentally relevant, Voyage Homeis the funniest of the Trek Film Saga.
+Whale song also prompted the filming of the 1986 Star Trek movie The Voyage Home.
+In the film, two whales, George and Gracie, saved the world of the 23rd century with help from Scottie and the Captain.
+Not only environmentally relevant, Voyage Home is the funniest of the Trek Film Saga.
 Parts of it (Spock learning to use colorful language) are parodied in the sci-fi film comedy Paul.

 US National Recording Registry

-The Viet Nam War began in 1940 with France, picked up the USA about 1964 and continued to 1975.
+The Vietnam War began in 1940 with France, picked up the USA about 1964 and continued to 1975.
 That's a long time for an undeclared war.
 Part of it was fought with blaring Rock Music after American troops refused to listen to any more classical.
-The VC didn't like Rock and Americans were ready for some rockin' sounds (depicted in Good Morning Viet Nam).
+The Viet Cong didn't like Rock and Americans were ready for some rockin' sounds (depicted in Good Morning Viet Nam).

 - Raindrops Keep Fallin' on My Head by B. J. Thomas, from Butch Cassidy and the Sundance Kid.
 Song by Burt Bacharach, Lyrics by Hall David.
 This one became #85 on the Billboard Hot 100 All Time Hits list.

-- American Woman by Canadians, the Guess Who.
+8. American Woman by the Canadians and the Guess Who.
 The woman in the song was the Statue of Liberty and this was a protest song against the Vietnam War protest.
 But as Harlan Ellison has written in the 1970s, censorship was rampant.
 President Richard Nixon's First Lady, Pat, asked the group not to perform it at the White House.
 Vice President Spiro Agnew was an enforcer for TV censorship according to Mr. Ellison in his 1970s books and columns, especially against depicting the rising drug use in America that killed some of Harlan's friends.

 - Tears of a Clown - Smokey Robinson and the Miracles - #11.